Easy, Delicious Weekly Meal Plans for Busy Moms!

-The Need of Balance
+The Unreachable: Balance

 Pneumonia 4 times in 1 year.
 That'll change a person.
 In good ways and bad.
 After each bout of pneumonia I went through days, weeks, even months of sadness and frustration.
 Sadness that my life didn't feel like mine any more.
 I was succumb to feeling like crap, taking multiple rounds of meds, and working while sick (that's a whole other story for another time).
 I was frustrated that I was unable to find the balance needed to spend quality time with my boys and husband.
 I was frustrated that I couldn't workout, go out for a drink with friends, or do the work that's required of being a successful teacher.

+Simply, I was frustrated that my life no longer felt like mine.
 In between the weeks of of sicknesses, I attempted to do everything I could to control my health.
 Eat more fruits and vegetables, reduce consumption of refined sugar and flour, cut out Diet Coke, reduce stress, and more.
+Nothing worked.